RESIDENTIAL TREATMENT FOR TEENS WHO SELF-INJURE

-Regardless why your teen engages in self-injurious behaviors, there is a general underlying outcome.
+Regardless of why your teen engages in self-injurious behaviors, there is a general underlying outcome.
 Self-harm induces the “endorphin effect.”
-Cutting, burning, punching, or other self-harm behaviors quickly release endorphins into the bloodstream.
-Thus providing a numbing and/or pleasurable sensation.
-This means your teen may be numbing out difficult thoughts or unpleasant feelings.
-They may get a “high” from the experience.
+Cutting, burning, punching, or other self-harm behaviors quickly release endorphins into the bloodstream, thus providing a numbing and/or pleasurable sensation.
+This means your teen may be trying to numb difficult thoughts or unpleasant feelings, or they may get a “high” from the experience.

 - Frequent, unexplained injuries, such as cuts or burns

-- Recurrent complaints of unintentional or accidental injury (i.e. “the cat scratched my arm again.”)
+- Recurrent complaints of unintentional or accidental injury (e.g. “the cat scratched my arm again.”)

-- Wearing concealing clothing consistently, even if the weather is warm (i.e. – long sleeves and pants in the summer months)
+- Wearing concealing clothing consistently, even if the weather is warm (e.g. – long sleeves and pants in the summer months)

-- Increased isolation or avoiding social settings (especially social situations that involve wearing less clothing (i.e. – a pool party)
+- Increased isolation or avoiding social settings (especially social situations that involve wearing less clothing (e.g. – a pool party)